pimpajr/ucsimc/README.md

 Notes: This is a really early build.
 Basic querying of the api functionality is implemented.
 Further validation and error handling need to be done still.
 You'll need to know the dn or class you're wanting to query.
-Configuration support is in the works.
+Configuration support is implemented and working.
 Again you'll need to know the dn and class and provide a hash for configuration.
 Will work well with yaml file configuration as a source (not implemented).

+Connection now handles requests/responses more sanely which allows watching for error codes/descriptions and reacting to them.
+First example of this is if a request gets an auth failed response indication session is no longer authenticated.
+This means the session has expired and can be refreshed.
+If do_post_extended sees this error message it'll refresh the session and rerun the request, post, and response, returning the managed_object hash.

 Verify_ssl is currently broken, it doesn't verify right now.